agouch/SWE-6733---Outdora/README.md

 #### Design UI Submit Form for Preferences
 **User Story:**
-As a user, I want a simple and intuitive form to submit my preferences so that the app can match me with suitable adventure partners.
+As a user, I want a simple and intuitive form to submit my preferences so that I can customize my experience on the platform.

 **Details:**
 - **Requirements:**